ashiishme/wordpress-headless-cms/README.md

-# WordPress Server
+# WordPress Headless CMS

-WordPress server that prevents server theme access and customize api requests.
+WordPress headeless CMS that prevents server theme access and customize api requests.

-This is a theme file for WordPress which works like a server if you want to use it with front-end frameworks or library like **Anuglar / React**.
+This is a theme file for WordPress which is used for backend as a headless CMS if you want to use it with front-end frameworks or library like **Anuglar / React**.

 ## Setup

 <a href="https://wordpress.org/download/">Download</a> & Install WordPress on your server. ( same directory to your Angular or React application )

-Download `wordpress-server` and upload it to themes directory.
+Download `wordpress-headless-cms` and upload it to themes directory.

 Activate this theme.